MannLabs/directlfq/IMPLEMENTATION_PLAN_MEMORY.md

 signature and call `config.set_intensity_dtype(use_float32=use_float32)` alongside the other `config.set_*` calls.

+Caveat:
+  The algorithm leaves log space and does magnitude-mixing sum reductions to conserve total intensity, in protein_intensity_estimation.py:

+  167:  summed_pepint    = np.nansum(np.asfortranarray(2**peptide_values))
+  192:  summed_intensity = np.nansum(2**intens_vec)
+  195:  intens_conversion_factor = summed_pepints / summed_intensity
+  196:  scaled_vec = intens_vec + np.log2(intens_conversion_factor)

+  If peptide_values is float32, then 2**peptide_values is float32 and np.nansum accumulates in a float32 accumulator.
+Linear intensities span many orders of magnitude within one protein, so summing e.g. 1e11 + 1e3 in float32 silently drops the small term (ULP at 1e11 is ~8000).
+That biases summed_pepint.

 ### A4.
 Read intensities directly as float32  (part of the opt-in path)
 **File:** `directlfq/utils.py::_read_wide_tsv`. **Gain:** 1c peak 0.62→0.47 GB
 (stable).
 Attacks the import peak, which A3 alone did not (it read float64 then cast).